Recording: Enterprise Sales is Broken

 Your SDR does a discovery call and hands the prospect off to an AE.
 The AE then asks the same questions as the SDR.
 At some point, the SE gets involved, asking the prospect to repeat his or her needs yet again.

 When that prospect finally buys, almost comically, another discovery call is scheduled with the post-sales team.

 What’s wrong with this scenario?
 Why is the enterprise sales motion broken for so many organizations and what can you do to fix it?

-This week, Scott McCorkle, MetaCX CEO, and Jake Sorofman, MetaCX President, joined Modern Sales Pros to talk about the challenges many B2B sales leaders face when selling to enterprise accounts.
+Scott McCorkle, MetaCX CEO joined Modern Sales Pros to talk about the challenges many B2B sales leaders face when selling to enterprise accounts.
 Below you will find some key takeaways as well as the full webinar recording.

 Everyone talks about the “digital transformation”, but that movement has yet to be seen in enterprise sales.
 Sales teams use disjointed systems for deal management that rely on reps to document what’s happening manually, using inconsistent subtext.
 Until MetaCX, there wasn’t a way to capture the interaction between sales reps and their prospects in real-time.

 Outcomes are the steel thread that traces through the customer relationship.

 The problem in enterprise sales is two-fold—One, sales reps are not connecting with what prospects really value, outcomes.
 And two, when desired outcomes actually are discussed during the sales process, they are not passed on to implementation and customer success teams.
 Outcomes should be the true foundation and centerpiece of the entire sales strategy and the steel thread that traces through the customer relationship.